- Take part in our social media campagin to stop the carp

 What's the big deal?

 Bighead and silver carp are well suited for our climate.
 They consume vast amounts of food, reproduce quickly and are wiping out native fish where they thrive.
 In Illinois, the Asian carp population has doubled every year since they swam into the Illinois River.
-Silver carp can jump 10 feet high, resulting in numerous injuries to boaters and other recreational users.
-If these invasive fish become established, our $7 billion regional fishing industry would be at risk along with our family past times and recreational enjoyment of our favorite lakes and rivers because:
+If these invasive fish become established, our $7 billion regional fishing industry would be at risk along with our family past times and recreational enjoyment of our favorite lakes and rivers.

 What needs to be done?